 For as long as I can remember, I have always loved fashion.
 I loved how a piece of fabric can drape over your frame and subtly affect your composure and posture, and how that in turn influenced how you were perceived by others.
-All this third-party analysis without an utterance of a single word – such economy of language!
+All this third-party analysis without an utterance of a single word.
 Now only if we could replicate this thriftiness/parsimony in the fashion world, we’d be on our road to sustainability.

 The idea to advance sustainable fashion sense evolved over time for me.
 A lot of the pieces you see me wearing in my posts (and in life) are borrowed/inherited from family members or bought secondhand or thirdhand.
-My outfit is rarely head-to-toe, brand-spanking-new.
+My outfit is rarely head-to-toe, brand new.
 And I encourage you to do the same!
 Not only does the reuse/reycyle/borrow philosophy allow for “more fun for less money” in fashion, but it also helps save the environment.
 I am not saying that all of the pieces we wear should be secondhand/used, but how about making a personal goal of 1 or 2 items per outfit?
 Whenever we have the chance, let’s think about ways to prevent waste.
 According to The True Cost, we purchase 400% more clothing than we did 20 years ago, and in the U.S. alone, we throw away over 11 million tons of clothing.
 So when you do get tired of your clothing, donate your clothing to charities, or even take the time to set up online accounts on platforms like Poshmark, Tradesy, eBay, or Mercari to sell your clothes and pass them on to others.
-What you consider to be trash is another person’s treasure!
-Clothing can then have a renaissance and have a second, third, or even a fourth life!
+Clothing can then have a renaissance and have a second, third, or even a fourth life.
 And by elongating the life cycle of clothing, we can reduce waste.
 In addition to being eco-friendly, selling old pieces online is a great way to earn some side money.

 1) Have about 10 pieces you are sick of in your closet that you want to sell.
 This can range from clothing, to hats, to bags, to jewelry.